 The Glen Tavern Inn in Santa Paula was built in 1911 in the old English Tudor style.
 It is a beautiful building, but it could be described as having a somewhat ugly past!
-The history of The Glen Tavern Inn is rich and colorful, with a large dose of dark and seedy moments.
+The history of The Glen Tavern Inn is rich and colorful, with a hefty dose of dark and seedy moments.

 It is a fascinating building once frequented by the stars, which fell on hard times after prohibition was introduced, and the 3rd floor became a speakeasy, brothel, and gambling den.
-It is this that is likely to have triggered the majority of the paranormal activity reported here.
+This is likely to have triggered the majority of the paranormal activity reported here.

-One of the most well known hot spots is Room 307, which is said to be haunted by two ghosts, a cowboy known as Calvin and a prostitute.
+One of the most well-known hot spots is Room 307, which is haunted by two ghosts, a cowboy known as Calvin and a prostitute.

 Calvin is tall and thin, wearing a white shirt and sporting long hair and a goatee beard.
 He has been seen walking through walls and is often captured in photographs taken by guests.

 2. East 8 Mile Road, Stockton